sara-nl/griddocs/source/Pages/documentation/index.rst

 4. Create a `pull request <https://help.github.com/articles/proposing-changes-to-a-project-with-pull-requests/>`_ to inform us of your changes
 5. After we’ve reviewed and accepted your work, we will merge your commits and the documentation will be updated automatically

 All documentation is written in Sphinx *restructed text*.
-Behind the scenes we use ReadTheDocs.org to automatically publish the documentation.s Below are some useful links to documentation on these techniques and systems:
+Behind the scenes we use ReadTheDocs.org to automatically publish the documentation.
+Below are some useful links to documentation on these techniques and systems:

  * A simple Sphinx cheatsheet: :ref:`cheatsheet`
  * `GitHub’s git cheat sheet <https://help.github.com/articles/git-cheatsheet/>`_